Install Confluent Platform using ZIP and TAR Archives

 Running Confluent Platform locally for testing purposes

 As of Confluent Platform 7.5, ZooKeeper is deprecated for new deployments.
 Confluent recommends KRaft mode for new deployments.
-For more information, see KRaft Overview.
+For more information, see KRaft Overview for Confluent Platform.

 confluent local services start